MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 # Custom UI

 ## Bindings
-Technical overview (what _T_ is allowed, set, derive, and notes on preventing memory growth - e.g. don't keep deriving)
+Technical overview (what _T_ is allowed, set, derive, and notes on preventing memory growth - e.g. don't keep deriving).
+T must be serializable (not throwing via JSON.stringify.
+For example: bigint is not allowed which means that Entity is not allowed.)

 # "Cross Screens" - Mobile vs PC vs VR